Faculty Job Opportunities

 Our Library

-Candidates will join an innovative and energetic workplace with an opportunity to develop new roles, establish new programs, work with cutting-edge technology, and collaborate to reimagine data organization at the library.
-The dynamic staff and faculty group at the University of Idaho boasts decades of experience, enhanced by the recent addition of many talented digital, data, and research specialists.
+Candidates will join an innovative and energetic workplace with an opportunity to engage in impactful librarianship, research, service, and outreach.
+The dynamic staff and faculty group at the University of Idaho boasts decades of experience, which has been enhanced by the recent addition of many talented user services, digital, archival, data, and research specialists.

 Our Library faculty regularly publish in top journals, present internationally at important venues, and receive significant grants from agencies including the National Endowment for the Humanities and the Institution for Museum and Library Services (over $1 million in awards in recent years).
 Just as important, our employees are interesting, supportive, kind people dedicated to serving our community while maintaining a healthy work-life balance.